Achilles Tendonitis Rehabilitation

 Maintain fitness by non weight bearing exercise such as cycling if pain allows.
 Rest is always the priority in the early stages.

-Use sports massage techniques.
-This will help prevent adhesions forming within the tendon.
-These adhesions stop the tendon sliding smoothly in its sheath.
-Sports massage should also be used on the calf muscles themselves to aid in improving the flexibility and general condition of these muscles.
+Sports massage applied directly to the tendon may help prevent adhesions forming within the tendon.
+These adhesions or 'sticky bits' stop the tendon sliding smoothly in its surrounding sheath.
+Sports massage can also be used on the calf muscles themselves to aid in improving the flexibility and general condition of these muscles.

 Eccentric exercises have been proven to be very effective in the treatment of achilles tendonitis, particularly chronic achilles injuries.
 If the injury is a recent acute injury then rest is the priority until there is no pain.

 Proprioception is the neural control or co-ordination of a joint.
 It is possible that the neural control or co-ordination of the ankle has been affected, especially if the injury has been severe and required a sustained period of rest.
-Wobble balance board exercises or balancing on one leg is a good way of developing proprioception.
+Using a wobble balance board or balancing on one leg is a good way of developing proprioception.
 This will help prevent spraining the ankle in future and is a good all round strengthening exercise for the ankle.
-Aim for 2 minutes without wobbling.
-To challenge the ankle even further, a wobble board can be used.

 Returning to full fitness